KQM-git/TCL/characters/pyro/thoma.md

 | Shield Element | Pyro |
 | Shield Duration | 8 s |
 | CD | 15s |

+**Notes**
+* Thoma's E refreshing the shield for Burst does not make it lose Shield Strength.
+* Losing the shield will reset its stacks.

 {% endtab %}

 {% tab title="Crimson Ooyoroi" %}